 Always slow to idle and verify boundary signs before entering a no-wake zone.

-The guide include practical steps to recognize signage, buoys, and chart symbols and to act with confidence online and on the water, so youre prepared to keep fellow crew safe and protecting the coast.
+The guide includes practical steps to recognise signage, buoys, and chart symbols and to act with confidence online and on the water, so you're prepared to keep fellow crew safe and protect the coast.

 -